|

 comtemplation, energy with tranquility, I has picked up a lot of

-musical elements from my travels, Mikeal studied Indian music in
+elements from my travels, Mikeal studied Indian music in

 Gujarat, Ulf learned the Egyptian tabla (a variation of the turkish